peterkhayes/do-react-app-a-create/README.md

 # Do React App A Create [![Build Status](https://travis-ci.org/facebook/create-react-app.svg?branch=master)](https://travis-ci.org/facebook/create-react-app)

-Do React apps a create without doing your build a configure.
+Do React apps a create, without doing your build a configure.

-- [Creating an App](#creating-an-app) – How to create a new app.
+- [Doing an app a create](#doing-an-app-a-create) – How to do an app a create.
-- [User Guide](https://github.com/peterkhayes/do-react-app-a-create/blob/master/packages/react-scripts/template/README.md) – How to develop apps bootstrapped with Do React App A Create.
+- [User Guide](https://github.com/peterkhayes/do-react-app-a-create/blob/master/packages/react-scripts/template/README.md) – How to do apps bootstrapped with Do React App A Create a develop.

-Do React App A Create works on macOS, Windows, and Linux.<br>
+Do React App A Create does a work on macOS, Windows, and Linux.<br>
-If something doesn’t work, please [file an issue](https://github.com/facebook/create-react-app/issues/new).
+If something doesn’t do a work, please [do an issue a file](https://github.com/facebook/create-react-app/issues/new).

 ## Quick Overview